earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 Kubernetes has some [specific limitations](https://kubernetes.io/docs/setup/best-practices/cluster-large/) in terms of how many pods, nodes, and clusters it can handle.
 The 300,000 total container limit is an important one for large-scale deployments, like cloud service providers.

 Kubernetes is supported by most major cloud providers.
-In Amazon’s case, there’s a specific tool, [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), which allows you to scale on demand.
+In Amazon's case, there's a specific tool, [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), which allows you to scale on demand.

 ### Scaling Workloads